Yanbu Travel Guide: Red Sea Diving, Beaches and Industrial Gateway

 Yanbu Al-Bahr: The Historic District

-Yanbu Al-Bahr (Yanbu of the Sea) is the original coastal settlement — a compact old town with traditional Hijazi coral-stone buildings, old mosques, and narrow streets.
-The architecture shares characteristics with Al-Balad in Jeddah, though on a smaller scale.
-Several traditional buildings have been restored, and the waterfront area has been developed into a pleasant promenade.
+Yanbu Al-Bahr (Yanbu of the Sea) is the original coastal settlement — a compact old town of traditional Hijazi coral-stone buildings, old mosques, and narrow streets.
+The architecture shares characteristics with Al-Balad in Jeddah, though on a smaller and less-visited scale.

 Red Sea Diving and Snorkelling

-The reefs off Yanbu are the primary reason international visitors come here.
-Saudi Arabia’s closed-border era meant that the Red Sea on the Saudi side received very little diving pressure for decades — and the reefs around Yanbu, Jeddah, and the Farasan Islands remain in exceptional condition.
+The reefs off Yanbu are the primary reason international visitors make the trip.
+Saudi Arabia’s long period of restricted access meant the Red Sea on the Saudi side received very little diving pressure for decades — and the reefs around Yanbu remain in exceptional condition as a result.

-See the Red Sea diving guide for a full overview of diving options along the Saudi Red Sea coast.
+See the Red Sea diving guide for a full overview of diving options along the Saudi Red Sea coast, including the Farasan Islands — the remote Red Sea archipelago in the far south of the Kingdom.

 Beaches